Child Counselling Process

 The Counselling Process with Children

 It will be important for parents to prepare their child for counselling sessions by explaining to them where they are going and why they are going there.
 It is better to be upfront with kids than to delay talking to them, or being wishy-washy about what's happening.
 You can access the illustration below to read to your child to help with this.
-Also, for any pre-counselling jitters the child can look at Kindred Counselling’s Instagram or Facebook page, as well as any pictures or videos on the website.
+Also, for any pre-counselling jitters the child can look at Kindred Counselling’s Instagram or Facebook page, as well as any pictures of therapist's on the website.
 Sometimes seeing what their therapist looks like helps them feel more comfortable.

-My professional recommendation for all families seeking therapy for their child is to commit to a minimum of 12 counselling sessions in order for the assessment and treatment phase to have any meaningful therapeutic impact.
+Our professional recommendation for all families seeking therapy for their child is to commit to a minimum of 12 counselling sessions in order for the assessment and treatment phase to have any meaningful long-term therapeutic impact.
 This is good advice in general whether or not you decide to work with us and is based on research and personal clinical experience.

 Furthermore, for children who experience ongoing challenges or have earlier developmental challenges, or trauma, several more sessions will likely be needed.
 If parents/guardians foresee long-term counselling as being unachievable we should discuss whether or not starting treatment at this time would beneficial for the child.
 And a referral to a public counselling service would be a good option.